Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Introduction

-Motivated by this nature, this paper investigates the key question that \emph{How can a forecasting model be trained to generalize and remain decision-effective across an evolving stream of tasks?} Recent work explores multi-task and multi-objective DFL variants, in which forecasting models are trained to minimize the average loss across a predefined set of tasks or objectives \citep{DFMTL,DFMOL}.
-Another line of work pretrains a surrogate network to capture the joint effect of forecasts and exogenous task parameters on operational cost \citep{DFL-surrogate}.
-Although these offline extensions improve cross-task generalization, they presuppose prior knowledge of possible task structures and increases the demand for large and diverse offline datasets.
-This limitation is amplified in PLS operations, where unforeseen configurations arise continually due to the dynamic and unpredictable nature of global vessel arrivals \citep{PLS_1}.
+\textbf{Multi-task and multi-objective DFL.} Recent work also explores multi-task and multi-objective DFL variants, in which forecasting models are trained to minimize the average loss across a predefined set of tasks or objectives \cite{DFMTL,DFMOL}.
+Another line of work pretrains a surrogate network to capture the joint effect of forecasts and exogenous task parameters on operational cost \cite{DFL-surrogate}.
+Robust task-aware end-to-end learning has also been studied to improve robustness against bounded uncertainty in input features and unpredictable optimization parameters \cite{xu2024e2eat}.
+Although these extensions improve cross-task generalization or robustness, they still presuppose prior knowledge of possible task structures and increase the demand for large and diverse offline datasets.
+In PLS operation, future vessel-arrival plans are uncertain, therefore the task configurations that will be encountered cannot be fully specified in advance \cite{PLS_1}.
+Evolving seaport vessel-arrival conditions may induce unseen combinations of fleet size, cargo profiles, and time-coupled constraints.
+Such variations alter not only input parameters, but also the dimension of decision variables and the geometry of the feasible region.
+Consequently, these structural shifts are difficult to characterize using compact uncertainty sets or to cover exhaustively through offline training.
+By contrast, the proposed online adaptation mechanism is intended for the open-ended setting where new task structures are revealed sequentially rather than known a priori.

-Online continual learning thus provides a computationally sustainable solution for long-term adaptation, yet two challenges still remain: i) \textit{How to retain the decision quality of forecasts on past tasks?} Due to the computational intensity of DFL, cumulative retraining or replaying past tasks leads to prohibitive computational costs under bounded model and memory capacity \citep{CL_vs_MTL}. ii) \textit{How to ensure the computationally feasibility?} The mixed-integer coupling of logistics decisions often yields discontinuous gradients in back-propagation of DFL and destabilizes end-to-end training \citep{OptNet}.
+\textbf{Continual learning.} Online continual learning (CL) offers a path for long-term adaptation with bounded computational and memory resources, yet directly applying generic CL paradigms to DFL faces two key obstacles.
+First, replay-based CL can be computationally prohibitive in decision-focused settings because each replay step may require repeated evaluations and differentiation of the embedded optimization layer \cite{CL_vs_MTL,CL_replay}.
+Second, parameter-isolation \cite{rusu2016progressive} or dynamically expanding architectures \cite{mallya2018packnet} may avoid forgetting but typically incur model growth and/or require reliable task identifiers, which conflicts with the open-ended and continuously evolving task landscape in PLS.